Now Hajj was upon us, first stop:

 Appreciate.

-As we settled we gathered around umm AR and we had a little prep talk, it’s so easy to get so caught up in the travel settling and unsettling, but she told us to
+talk, it’s so easy to get so caught up in the travel settling and unsettling,

 Stop.